 The 5th Metatarsal is also known as the baby toe.
 It sits on the foot’s outer side and can be injured when excess pressure or force is applied.
 This is common in running or jumping activities but may occur from trauma such as a heavy object falling on it.
 If a small hairline fracture appears, this is known as a 5th Metatarsal Stress Fracture.

-5th Metatarsal Stress Fracture Symptoms include sharp pain on weight-bearing, swelling, redness and there may be some bruising.
+5th Metatarsal Stress Fracture Symptoms include sharp pain on weight-bearing, swelling, redness, and there may be some bruising.
 It is typically painful to walk and tender to touch.
 It is diagnosed through an x-ray in the initial instance.
 In some cases, there can be 5th metatarsal pain with no fracture.
 In this instance, it is regarded as a bone stress response, and we still manage it similarly to fracture.

 Treatment involves a period in a Walker Boot, typically 4-6 weeks.
 This is followed by 4-6 weeks of Physical Therapy.